dart-lang/setup-dart/README.md

       [Dart system requirements](https://dart.dev/get-dart#system-requirements)
       for valid combinations.

+## Outputs

+The action produces the following output:

+  * `dart-version`: The version of the Dart SDK that was installed.

-## Check static analysis, formatting, and run tests
+## Checking static analysis, formatting, and running tests

 Various static checks: